abackstrom/literally.pictures/index.md

 posts?
 Part of me wants to delete them, part of me wants to add an "I was young and stupid" disclaimer to most (all?) of them.

+omg this document is now `text/markdown` for no sensible reason.

 # 2017-03-07

 Breath of the Wild is a blast.
 (Why is it called Breath of the Wild?)